Martin Sorrell: WPP

 In 1985, Sorrell privately invested in Wire and Plastic Products plc, a British wire shopping basket manufacturer, and joined it full-time as chief executive in 1986.
 He began to acquire "below-the-line" advertising-related companies, purchasing 18 in three years, including in 1987 when he stunned the agency world with a $566 million hostile takeover of J. Walter Thompson.

 Sorrell followed this in 1989 with another dramatic hostile $825 million buy of Ogilvy and Mather.
 Group chairman David Ogilvy publicly referred to Sorrell as an "odious little shit".

 Since 2000, WPP also acquired two more integrated, global agency networks, Young & Rubicam and Grey.

 In June 2008 WPP drew criticism for the involvement of an agency, 'Imago', in which WPP's Y&R subsidiary held a minority interest, with the ZANU-PF presidential campaign in Zimbabwe.
 A report by the Financial Times found out that Imago was employed by Robert Mugabe's campaign for reelection to the presidency of Zimbabwe.
 WPP subsequently divested Y&R's minority interests in Zimbabwe.

+In an article in The Guardian in 2009, Martin Sorrell said the Cannes Lions awards were too costly to enter.
+However, a year later, he also admitted that he had made sure that WPP was "very, very focused on Cannes" and wanted to be "the leader in terms of awards at Cannes".
+In 2011, WPP won the first Holding Company of the Year prize at the Festival.

 In 2012, Sorrell almost sold WPP to Berkshire Hathaway.
 According to Sorrell, over lunch at the Hyatt Hotel in Washington, Warren Buffett offered 925p per share, or a 20% premium over the then share price.

 In 2014, Sorrell received total compensation from WPP of GBP £40 million, his largest annual total since £53 million in 2004.